 Under his guidance, the Bears have qualified for the NAIA Tournament in six different seasons.
 During his coaching career, Cole has coached 13 players to NAIA All-America honors, 10 of which were first-team selections.
 Included in this list is four-time NAIA first-team All-American and 1997 NAIA Player of the Year Kim White.
 Under Cole, White was a four-time Conference Player of the Year.
 He has also coached three other players to Conference Player of the Year honors.

-Inducted as a player into the Shawnee State Athletics Hall of Fame in its inaugural year, Amy McGuire enters her third season as assistant softball coach in 2013.
+Inducted as a player into the Shawnee State Athletics Hall of Fame in its inaugural year, Amy McGuire enters her fourth season as assistant softball coach in 2014.
 During her playing career, she had a career batting average of .333, a .924 fielding percentage and 121 career assists at shortstop.
 She also led the Bears to their first NAIA National Tournament appearance.
 She was a four time All-MOC and four-time All-District Player.

 Katie Daniel graduated in 2006 from Fairview High School and was valedictorian of her class.
 She earned six Kentucky High School State Softball records for pitching, including 1,060 career strikeouts.
 She was 16th Region Pitcher of the Year for three consecutive years, and was selected for the 16th Region All-Area Softball Team all four years she played.
 From 2007-2010, she attended Shawnee State University.
 While attending SSU, she was an NAIA Scholar Athlete two years.
 She was an American Mideast Conference Scholar-Athlete, and a first-team All-AMC selection.
 Daniel contributed to the SSU Lady Bears Softball 2010 Conference Champions title with a 1.15 ERA in the AMC and a 1.66 ERA overall in her senior season.
 She now teaches math at East Carter High School and has served as pitching coach for the SSU Softball team since 2010.